saucelabs/sauce-docs/docs/api-testing/integrations/pagerduty-webhooks.md

 ### Outgoing Webhooks

-Like the PagerDuty Connector, setting up an outgoing webbook connector allows Sauce Labs API Testing to send test data to external sources.
+Like the PagerDuty Connector, setting up an outgoing webbook connector allows Sauce Labs API Testing to send test result data to external sources.

 To enable:

 1. Find the webhook URL for the third-party app you'd like to integrate.
 2. Log in to Sauce Labs > click **API Testing**.